The Diary of a Nobody/July 17

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow has trouble buying a lottery ticket.
+The Diary of a Nobody – Sparrow tackles a problem head-on.
 Today’s Diary.

 ———